Test Code 7AC4 7AC4, Bile Acid Synthesis, Serum

 Collection Instructions:

-1. Centrifuge and aliquot 1 mL of serum into plastic vial.
+1. Centrifuge and aliquot 1 mL of serum into a plastic vial.

 2. Send specimen frozen.